arg2009/selectel-client/README.md

 Selectel: [https://selectel.ru/en/](https://selectel.ru/en/)

 Note: This client is just to satisfy my requirements.
-It is by no means a complete CLI to the entire Selectel API.
+It is by no means a complete client to the entire Selectel API.

 ## What it can do